 Prior to his service as Army OGC AGC, under a Presidential appointment, Mr. Kirk served from 2005 to 2007 as the Special Assistant to the Army General Counsel, organizing the first Army-wide Alternative Dispute Resolution Office and helped establish the Army–wide Lean Six Sigma system while earning his own Green Belt by completing projects that he used extensively to save the Army millions of dollars.
 Mr. Kirk restructured the legislative program of the Army OGC, and made outstanding contributions to the system that still endure today.
 He engaged as a Senior Ethics Counselor and also served briefly as a Senior Environmental attorney.
 In the 2006 and 2007 years, Mr. Kirk served the Secretary of Defense as a special DoD Counsel, on assignment loaned from Army OGC, representing DoD, its Services, and its agencies, in multiple appearances before the United States Senate Armed Services Committee.

 Mr. Kirk graduated with distinction from Northern Arizona University, Flagstaff, in Police Science and Administration in 1972 (Phi Kappa Phi National Honors Society), and received his Doctor of Jurisprudence from Washburn University, Topeka, KS, in 1975.
-Mr. Kirk was selected in 1974 for the Honors Program Prosecutorial Internship with the National District Attorneys Association, serving with the Sedgwick County District Attorney Office prosecuting felony and murder cases in Wichita, KS.
+Mr. Kirk was selected in 1974 for the Honors Program Prosecutorial Internship with the National District Attorneys Association, serving with the Sedgwick County District Attorney Office prosecuting misdemeanor and felony cases in Wichita, KS.

 Washburn University School of Law, Topeka, KS, Juris Doctor, 1975.